No results found.

 Max tokens (The token number)

-The max tokens or the token number parameter defines the maximum number of tokens the model can produce in its generated output.
-It directly influences response length and the allocation of computational resources.
+The max_tokens parameter defines the maximum number of tokens the model can generate in a single response.
+It directly determines output length and influences computational cost.

 Frequency penalty parameter

-The frequency penalty parameter adjusts the likelihood of repeated tokens based on their frequency of occurrence in the output.
+The frequency penalty adjusts the probability of tokens based on how often they have already appeared in the generated text.

-- Excessively high penalties can harm coherent responses, as natural repetition is often necessary in human-like writing.
+Excessively high penalties can harm coherence, as natural repetition is often necessary for human-like text.
+This parameter is most effective when optimizing model performance for long-form text generation.

 Presence penalty